NIGERIAN RULERS AND LEADERS HAVE BEEN SLEEPING FOREVER.

 1960 – 1966

 Alhaji Abukakar Tafawa Balewa: A primary school teacher managing a modern country.
 That was a recipe for disaster.
-Despite a constant supply of stimulants in the form of kola nuts, he either fell asleep when the going got tough or left it to the Sarduana of Sokoto, Alhaji Ahmadu Bello, the real Prime Minister of NIgeria to manage.
+Despite a constant supply of stimulants in the form of kola nuts, he either fell asleep when the going got tough or left it to the Sardauna of Sokoto, Alhaji Ahmadu Bello, the real Prime Minister of Nigeria to manage.
 He was removed by some young military majors while he was sleeping.

 1966 – 1966

 General Johnson Thomas Umunnakwe Aguiyi-Ironsi: He was so sleepy that he did not realize that his bodyguards were really assassins in military uniforms, who were on a mission to kill him.
-He paid the ultimate price along with his loyal host and governor of Western Region, Adekunle Fajuyi.
+He paid the ultimate price along with his loyal host and governor of Western Region, Lieutenant Colonel Adekunle Fajuyi.

 1966 – 1975

 General Yakubu Gowon: A bigtime sleeper that claimed that Nigeria had so much money that she did not know what to do with the money.
-Since money could not solve our problems he resorted to praying after he left office to solve the same problems.
+Since money could not solve Nigeria’s problems he resorted to praying after he left office to solve the same problems.
 Praying has never been proven to build roads, bridges, telecommunications, schools, water systems, airports, farms, and manpower.
-Since he started praying for Nigeria, doctors have downgraded Nigeria’s health condition from fair to critical and has transfered the country to intensive care.
+Since he started praying for Nigeria, doctors have downgraded Nigeria’s health condition from fair to critical and has transferred the country to intensive care.
 I hope that somebody tells him to stop praying for Nigeria and instead pray for himself.

 1975 – 1976